 When someone has sleep apnea, it means their breathing stops repeatedly while they sleep, causing loud snoring and daytime fatigue, among other symptoms.
 It is a sleeping disorder that can result in serious health problems if left untreated, such as high blood pressure, heart disease, and coronary artery disease.
 Sleep apnea can impact anyone, but it most commonly affects overweight, older men.

-If you are experiencing sleep issues, visit South Florida Sinus and Allergy Center to see a specialist who can diagnose sleep apnea and offer you treatment options.
+If you are experiencing sleep issues, visit Florida Sinus & Snoring Specialists to see a specialist who can diagnose sleep apnea and offer you treatment options.

 What Is Sleep Apnea?